awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.Oracle.md

 ```
 SELECT ON v_$transportable_platform
-SYSASM -– To access the ASM account with Oracle 11g Release 2 (version 11.2.0.2) and later, grant the Oracle endpoint user the SYSASM privilege.
+SYSASM -– To access the ASM account with Oracle 11g Release 2 (version 11.2.0.2) and higher, grant the Oracle endpoint user the SYSASM privilege.
 For older supported Oracle versions, it's typically sufficient to grant the Oracle endpoint user the SYSDBA privilege.
 ```

 You can validate ASM account access by opening a command prompt and invoking one of the following statements, depending on your Oracle version as specified preceding\.